top of page

 Executive Director

 Allen is passionate about bringing additional services while still connecting families to existing services in our community.
-In addition to his administrative duties as Executive Director, Allen also serves the center as a credentialed forensic interviewer for children ages two to 17.
+In addition to his administrative duties as Executive Director, Allen also serves the center as a credentialed ChildFirst forensic interviewer for children.

 He recently returned to Rome, where he was born and raised, after 20 years of teaching and leading in independent schools across the United States as well as in Switzerland and China.